LeaseCo/react-turborater/README.md

 Once you login you will be presented with a 90s themed portal that has a lot of options to customize your TurboRater page.
 You can change the form options, e.g. make a field required.
 You can also add raw CSS and Javascript under the **Design** tab.

+Usually, you have a parent page that loads the TurboRater page as an iframe, and you change the style to match the parent account.

 ### Limitations
 * CSS
-    * If you have 2 sites that use the same iframe, you can't change the iframe style individually
+    * If you have 2 sites that use the same TurboRater account, you can't change the style individually
     *  It's inefficient to write CSS code on their admin portal
 * Can only inject 2 scripts
+    * Again, you can't change what script is loaded if you use the same TurboRater account for multiple sites
 * Parent has zero visibility into the iframe
     * For example, what if you have want to track who signed up on the parent page and save it to your own system